 - In order to avoid high-turnover strategies, the average holding time of the Top 10 should be 6 or more quarters (18+ months).
 This also provides a buffer to the 45-day reporting delay.

-- The #1 Holding is intentionally not cloned.
-Based on Meb Faber’s research in Invest with the House, it was found that Holding #1 was the worst performing cloned stock.
+- Based on Meb Faber’s research in Invest with the House, it was found that Holding #1 was the worst performing cloned stock.
 Meb hypothesizes that the stock became the #1 holding through price appreciation, rewarding the manager for their past, not present, conviction.
 In essence, this holding was originally a #2 through #10 holding but price appreciated to #1.
+Since this clone will be investing in up to the top five holdings, I will include the #1 holding so as not to lose out on any of the price appreciation momentum as a holding climbs the ranks and into the #1 position.

 Fund Managers Being Cloned